daniel-fudge/DRL-Portfolio-Optimization-Custom/README.md

 Please see this [notebook](synthetic.ipynb) for the generation of the synthetic price data.
 If you wish to run on your local PC, please follow this [instructions](local-setup.md).

-#### Testing - Deterministic Time Varying Pricing Functions
-This increment allows the pricing functions to be dependent on time.
-In other words, the rules of the game change over time.
-The process should adapt to these changing rules.

 #### Testing - Real Pricing Information
 In this final increment the process is applied to real signals as a final test.